lior5654/competitive-programming-templates/README.md

 ## Features

+I have implemented most of the algorithms & techniques in this list multiple times during contests, however, I dont have an organized template for all of them as many contests don't allow pre-written code.
+I am in the process of templating the things I usually implement from scratch during a contest to be publicly available for usage.

 ---
 > Note: all algorithms & data structures are implemented in C++.
-No, I will not extend the repository to other languages.
+I am not considering to extend the repository to other languages.

 * Data Structures (& Offline Query Algorithms)
   * Fenwick Tree - Done